Why do dogs eat poo?

 - If your dog has suddenly started eating poo and it’s very out of character for them, contact your vet for advice.

-Most dogs eat poo due to habit, hunger, stress, or boredom, only a very small number do it because of an illness or something lacking in their diet.
+Most dogs eat poo (also known as ‘coprophagia’) out of habit, hunger, stress, or boredom.
+Only a very small number do it because of illness or something lacking in their diet.

-Medical causes - it’s very rare for a dog to eat poo because of a medical condition or dietary deficiency but, it’s always best to contact your vet for advice if your dog has started doing it suddenly, or you’re worried for any other reason.
-It will help your vet if you tell them about any other symptoms that you’ve noticed (such as weight loss, poor coat condition, diarrhoea, or vomiting).
+Medical reasons - it’s rare for a dog to eat poo due to an illness or dietary deficiency.
+However, it’s best to contact your vet if you’re worried, especially if your dog has started eating poo very suddenly and it’s out of character for them.
+Make sure to tell your vet about any other symptoms you’ve noticed, such as weight loss, diarrhoea, vomiting, or a change in their coat.
 If your dog exclusively eats poo from one particular dog, it would be sensible to also have that dog checked to ensure nothing is wrong with them.

-Mothers and puppies - it’s completely normal for mother dogs to eat their puppies’ poo so this should never be discouraged.
-Puppies will also sometimes eat their own poo (or their littermates’ poo) out of curiosity, but this habit usually passes with age.
+Mothers and puppies - it’s completely normal for a mother dog to eat their puppies’ poo so this should never be discouraged.
+Puppies will also sometimes eat their own poo, or their littermates’ poo out of curiosity, but this usually stops with age.

 Steps to success:

 Supervise - Monitor your dog’s outdoor time - even if they’re just going for a quick toilet in the garden.